timescale/docs/timescaledb/getting-started/add-data.md

     ```

-1. At the `psql` prompt, insert the data into your TimescleDB instance.
-If the `.csv` files aren't in
-your current directory, replace the file paths as needed:
+1. At the `psql` prompt, insert the data into your TimescleDB instance using the `COPY` command for efficient data transfer.
+If the `.csv` files aren't in your current directory, replace the file paths as needed:

     ```sql
     \COPY stocks_real_time from './stocks_real_time.csv' DELIMITER ',' CSV;